CameronMontgomery/create-react-vite-tailwind/README.md

 ## Setup & Configuration
 After you copy the template make sure to run ```npm install```

-No configuration or setup is neccisary, however, if you would like to change the default Prettier formatting rules you can in .prettier.config.js
+No configuration or setup is necessary; however, if you would like to change the default Prettier formatting rules you can in .prettier.config.js

-If the automatic ordering of Tailwind classes via Prettier is not working after installing the plugin, restart VSCode and it should function fine.
+If the automatic ordering of Tailwind classes via Prettier is not working after installing the plug-in, restart VSCode and it should function fine.

 ## Scripts